arulselvan/wizchat/README.md

-# wizchat
+#WizChat

-contextual conversational customer engagement platform, we envision this as unified text, phone, and video conversation
+it's a microservice practice project but we envision this one as a unified contextual conversational customer engagement platform :)